 All content purchased via iTunes is listed within the TV app as well.

 Apple TV Channels provide you with the ability to subscribe to content providers from directly within the app, and share this subscription across a family sharing plan.
 HBO, Starz, and multiple other services are available this way, simplifying the way you subscribe and manage these accounts.
 Content from Channels can be downloaded for offline viewing.

 Apple TV+ Pricing

 From launch, Apple has offered a year's free Apple TV+ service to anyone buying a new iPhone or other devices.
 This promotion is for a limited time only, though we don't yet know how long it will last.

 Similarly, there is a bundle offer where people on the Apple Music Student Plan will receive Apple TV+ for free.

 Apple TV+ costs $4.99 per month, which is cheaper than either Disney+ or Netflix.
 As with Apple Music and Apple News+, there is a free trial period, which in this case is one week.
 Users can also subscribe to any tier of Apple One to get Apple TV+ included.

 At its six-month anniversary, we did a deep-dive on the content and presentation in Apple TV+.

-"On November 1, 2019 Apple finally launched its long-in-the-works Apple TV+ streaming service.
+"On November 1, 2019, Apple finally launched its long-in-the-works Apple TV+ streaming service.
 In the buildup, the company had spent billions of dollars, engaged the services of a long list of A-list performers and filmmakers, and put forth massive advertising efforts, in order to play in the burgeoning field of streaming TV.
-The launch represented the huge part of Apple's growing emphasis on Services.
+The launch represented a huge part of Apple's growing emphasis on Services.